 Berlin 2011 Review: MEIN BESTER FIEND (My Best Enemy)

-I fear Mein Bester Feind (My Best Enemy), which screened out of competition at Berlinale, is one for the German…
+[rating: 2.5] I fear Mein Bester Feind (My Best Enemy), which screened out of competition at Berlinale, is one for…

 I fear Mein Bester Feind (My Best Enemy), which screened out of competition at Berlinale, is one for the German crowd only.
 The World War Two farce/body swap comedy/holocaust movie passed me by almost completely, looking camp, silly and seeming in slightly poor taste.
 A German-speaking friend explained to me that a lot of the jokes were very geared towards a home crowd, culturally and in terms of language.
 This, I suppose, will have to do as an explanation for the huge belly-laughs it generated for most of the audience.
 Well that, or chronic sense of humour failure on my part.